MooersLab/configorg/README.md

 RSE == Research Software Engineer.
 A Research Software Engineer is anyone who writes code in research labs.
 There is an international society.
-I joined the British branch before being aware of the US-RSE, which I subsequently jointed.
+I joined the British branch before being aware of the US-RSE, which I subsequently joined.
 The M-x research group in the RSE slack channel meets on the first and third Tuesday of every month.
 Past presentations are posted [here](https://m-x-research.github.io/).
+In the past year, Jen Jensen has been giving a series of lectures on functional programming in Emacs and Common Lisp.

 ### Discord System Crafters Server